RohanVashisht1234/LiteXLPluginLab/README.md

 # Lite-xl Plugins lab's website's source code
 ---
 ## Important details about the src code:
-- the `src` directory contains the main.rs file and other rust files.
 - this website is using the [rohanasan backend framework](https://github.com/rohanasan/rohanasan-rs)
 - the backend is majourly handleing the serving part of the website.
 - Code structuring is majourly based on rohanasan-rs's default folder configuration which includes the following: